All Episodes

 We are spending money we have not earned and are asking generations yet unborn to pay it back.

-That's that's not just uh economically stupid, it's also profoundly wicked.
+That's not just economically stupid.

 Mark Stein in for Rush.